zicoabhidey/Clustering_Safest_District/README.md

 # Clustering_Safest_District

-The goal of this project is to find the safest district in London based on the [crime data] (https://www.kaggle.com/jboysen/london-crime "Title") and cluster the safest district with K means clustering algorithm.
+The goal of this project is to find the safest district in London based on the [crime data](https://www.kaggle.com/jboysen/london-crime) and cluster the safest district with K means clustering algorithm.
 To do so, neighborhoods around the district and their top venues will be explored with foursquare API; later they will be clustered.

 ## Instruction
 This is jupyter notebook.
 Install jupyterlab to view and run it.